soren-n/typeset-ocaml/README.md

-grp u     (Constructor for a group layout over a layout u) seq u     (Constructor for a sequence layout over a layout u) nest u    (Constructor for a indented/nested layout over a layout u) mark u    (Constructor for a indexed margin layout over a layout u) u </> v   (Forced linebreak composition of layouts u and v) u <&> v   (Unpadded composition of layouts u and v) u <!&> v  (Infix fixed unpadded composition of layouts u and v)
+grp u     (Constructor for a group layout over a layout u) seq u     (Constructor for a sequence layout over a layout u) nest u    (Constructor for a indented/nested layout over a layout u) pack u    (Constructor for a indexed margin layout over a layout u) u </> v   (Forced linebreak composition of layouts u and v) u <&> v   (Unpadded composition of layouts u and v) u <!&> v  (Infix fixed unpadded composition of layouts u and v)